Mersorcium/mersorcium.github.io/README.md

 **The post should obey the following format:**

 Every event is a formatted `block` (circled in red below), so you can copy and paste a previous `block` and then edit the content.
+The content should be edited is highlighted by yellow.

 ![example-block](how-to-post/write_content.jpg)